 If you’re heavy or strong for your size or a better skier then you’ll benefit from a stiffer flex.
-If you’re lighter or smaller or a beginner, then you’ll want to go down to a softer flex.
+If you’re lighter or smaller or a beginner, then you’ll want to go down to softer flex.

 The flex is really important as it allows you to bend the boot forward and transfer enough energy into the ski, so you can turn and stop more easily.

-In most cases, the ski shop will pair the boot to match the level of ski that you’ve chosen.
+In most cases, the ski shop will pair the boot to match the level of a ski that you’ve chosen.